 Screw is lionized within Houston and the hip-hop community nationwide, rightfully, as one of the most innovative people ever to touch a set of turntables and it’s easy to forget that he was just a regular guy but viewing the papers made me realize his normalness.
 Screw was just a kid from Smithville, Texas who originally wanted to be nothing more than a truck driver like his father when he stumbled across his mother’s turntables and decided to teach himself how to scratch like he saw in the movie Breakin’.
 Eventually he would completely redefine the entire hip-hop genre and create a unique sound that is still being duplicated by countless musicians today.

 [Note: This article will take a few minutes to load due to the amount of photos included.
 It’s best to wait for the page to finish loading before clicking into the photo galleries.
-The galleries also have an annoying “auto-play” feature, but I’ve marked the last photo in each gallery as “The End” so you know when you’ve seen everything.
+I’ve marked the last photo in each gallery as “The End” so you know when you’ve seen everything.
 To see the larger version of an image, right-click and open image in a new tab.]

 The Pen & Pixel Collection